GMOD/Apollo/docs/Apollo2Build.md

 ### Get the code

-To setup Apollo, you can download our [latest release](https://github.com/GMOD/Apollo/releases/latest) from our [official releases](https://github.com/GMOD/Apollo/releases/).
+To setup Apollo, you can download our [latest release](https://github.com/GMOD/Apollo/releases/latest) from our [official releases](https://github.com/GMOD/Apollo/releases/) as compressed zip or tar.gz file (link at the bottom).

 Alternatively you can check it out from git as directly as follows: